Personal data is:

 12. Legal Requirements

-While it is unlikely, TVH may be required to disclose your User Data by a court order or to comply with other legal requirements.
-TVH will use all reasonable endeavours to notify you before we do so, unless we are legally restricted from doing so.
+While it is unlikely, MTVH may be required to disclose your User Data by a court order or to comply with other legal requirements.
+MTVH will use all reasonable endeavours to notify you before we do so, unless we are legally restricted from doing so.

 13. No commercial disposal to third parties